 Whether you are involved in a contested vs uncontested divorce, the attorneys at Colburn Hintze Maletta can help you evaluate the extent of your claims and rights under Arizona law.
 Even for an uncontested divorce, where you and the other party agree, an attorney consultation is still recommended to ensure your agreements are in your best interest.
-In contested divorces, the attorney’s at Colburn Hintze Malletta will help you identify the key issues and facts to maximize the potential for a successful outcome in settlement negotiations or trial.
-If necessary and beneficial, we will engage outside experts and forensic accountant to help prove your case.
+In contested divorces, the attorneys at Colburn Hintze Maletta will help you identify the key issues and facts to maximize the potential for a successful outcome in settlement negotiations or trial.
+If necessary and beneficial, we will engage outside experts and forensic accountants to help prove your case.

 Reasons to Pursue a Contested Divorce

 If you are the victim of domestic violence, the unequal power dynamic might not lend itself well to a settlement negotiations, especially if you don’t have a strong advocate on your side to protect your interests.
 Additionally, if you share children with your estranged spouse who has a drug or alcohol addiction, agreeing to shared custody might not be in the best interests of your children.

 Finally, if you are ending a high-net-worth marriage and believe your spouse may be hiding assets, or you just don’t know what is fair and reasonable in terms of property/debt distribution or financial support, a contested divorce might be your only option to ensure that you receive the best possible outcome.
 Remember, whether your case is resolved through settlement or trial, in most cases you only get one bite at the apple to get it right.

 Remember, whether your case is resolved through settlement or trial, in most cases you only get one bite at the apple to get it right